aazahrou/aspirethemes.github.io/_docs/nubia-ghost.md

 Social media links are placed in the `partials/social-icons.hbs` file.

-Ghost supports adding Facebook and Twitter profile URLs from the admin panel, go to **General > Social accounts** and add your URLs, this will update the Facebook and Twitter URLs within the 3 locations mentioned above.
+Ghost supports adding Facebook and Twitter profile URLs from the admin panel, go to **General > Social accounts** and add your URLs, this will update the Facebook and Twitter URLs within the footer social media section.

 ![social-accounts](/images/docs/ghost/shared/social-accounts.png)